 Best Way to Make Purchases

 It's smart not to carry around a lot of Euro/currency on a given day but to have enough for emergency purposes.
-Otherwise, most business in Barcelona accept the Visa or MasterCard debit or credit cards.
+Otherwise, most businesses in Barcelona accept Visa or MasterCard debit or credit cards.

 In Spain, a service charge is added automatically to your bill in cafes and restaurants.
 Keep in mind, however, that servers do not customarily receive this service charge as extra wages.
 Adding extra (around 10 percent) is recommended if the service is good, particularly in restaurants.
 Tipping in taxis isn’t obligatory, although most people do tip a small amount.